 A look at your 2021 Spec MX-5 Challenge champions.

-In three-days, 17 Spec MX-5 Challenge racers from around the country took to Michelin Raceway Road Atlanta in the hopes of being crowned the 2021 champion.
+In three-days, 17 Spec MX-5 Challenge racers from across the country took to Michelin Raceway Road Atlanta in the hopes of being crowned the 2021 champion.
 With one qualifying session and two races, teams and drivers alike invoked the culmination of 22 regular season event weekends into minutes of on-track action.

 Countless battles ensued, but in the end it was Matt Fassnacht who took the deserving win, being crowned the Spec MX-5 Challenge champion for the first time.